ichilton/bytemark-bigv-api-doc/content/api/users.md

 * **password** - only used when creating (or updating) a user - it's not returned in when reading users

+## Authentication

+Users can be created (using POST) without authentication.

+If the request has no authentication, it will also accept an account_name parameter and create an account at the same time.

 ## Examples

 #### All Users